Jump to:

 But while these are the best of the best on this list, every game here is definitely worth checking out – keep scrolling to see the full list!

-15 Best Dungeon Crawler Games to Get Lost In
+16 Best Dungeon Crawler Games to Challenge Your Inner Hero

 Traditional dungeon crawlers were defined as a simple but fulfilling gameplay loop of “town -> dungeon -> sell loot for better weapons/armor -> dungeon”.
 But thanks to how modern games tend to incorporate elements from different genres, we’ve got a lot more choices when it comes to modern dungeon crawlers.